 According to John, satellites, aircraft’s or drones that have active scanner systems are necessary in gathering data.
 This remote sensing data then grants us access to seeing how land and urban development takes place from above.
 For example, ‘Landsat’ is the longest continuous series of earth observation satellites which has granted us the ability to monitor changes in land use over a period of more than 30 years.
 He then moves on to show us research examples from Wuhan and Sydney with approximately 30 years of Landsat scenes.
 For example, local urban land development in Sydney has consequently led to large travel times.
 This sprawl takes place due to the sizes of building and vegetation, but also poorly planned land development.

 “Ecosystem services are those provided by the natural environment and properly functioning ecosystems, for the benefits of humans”.
 Examples of services that humans are dependent on are water treatment, food production, gas regulation, pollination, and water supply.
 According to John, “human well-being is dependent on interactions between built, social, human and natural capital”.
 John concludes by stating about the “need to raise awareness of interdependence of ecosystems and human well-being and biodiversity”.
 Decision makers need to assess the impacts of development on ES.
+His final thoughts on this subject can be found from here.

 Laura Puttkamer on the topic of How to Create Sustainable Neighbourhoods